Masters in Social Work Online

 • Forensic Social Work

 Obtaining an online bachelor’s degree in social work has never been easier.
-Getting an online degree is a great way to prepare for a social work career.
+An online degree is a great way to prepare for a social work career.
 (See the “careers” section below for a partial list of jobs available to graduates of a social work bachelor’s program.)

 The actual opportunities available may vary from state-to-state due to licensing requirements within each state.